Privacy Statement For getpregnant.co.za

 4. Information Classification

-Data and media containing data must always be labelled to indicate sensitivity level.
+Data and media containing data must always be labeled to indicate the sensitivity level.

 5. Access to the Sensitive Cardholder Data

-All Access to sensitive cardholder should be controlled and authorised.
+All Access to sensitive cardholder should be controlled and authorized.
 Any job functions that require access to cardholder data should be clearly defined.

-- Any display of the card holder should be restricted at a minimum to the first 6 and the last 4 digits of the cardholder data.
+Any display of the cardholder should be restricted at a minimum to the first 6 and the last four digits of the cardholder data.

-- The Fertility Corporation cc will ensure a written agreement that includes an acknowledgement is in place that the Service Provider will be responsible for the for the cardholder data that the Service Provider possess.
+The Fertility Corporation cc will ensure a written agreement that includes an acknowledgment is in place that the Service Provider will be responsible for the for the cardholder data that the Service Provider possess.

 6. Physical Security

-Access to sensitive information in both hard and soft media format must be physically restricted to prevent unauthorised individuals from obtaining sensitive data.
+Access to sensitive information in both hard and soft media format must be physically restricted to prevent unauthorized individuals from obtaining sensitive data.

-- Personnel using the devices should verify the identity of and=y third party personnel claiming to repair or run maintenance tasks on the devices, install new devices or replace devices.
+Personnel using the devices should verify the identity of and third-party personnel claiming to repair or run maintenance tasks on the devices, install new devices or replace devices.

-- All computer that store sensitive cardholder data must have a password protected screensaver enabled to prevent unauthorised use.
+All computer that store sensitive cardholder data must have a password-protected screensaver enabled to prevent unauthorized use.

 7. Protect Data in Transit